Home » Team

 I am from Heidelberg in Germany and currently doing my Masters thesis project from University of Oslo.

-Currently, I am learning molecular cloning work, plasmid preparation and lentiviral production to express my transcription factors of interest in lentiviral expression vector.
-In my project, I will be working with human 3D organoid cultures to express my transcription factors of interest and then study their role in gene expression and chromatin state.
+Currently, I am doing molecular biology work like plasmid cloning, expression and lentivirus production to deliver and express my transcription factors of interest in normal breast cancer organoids.
+I work in collaboration with Professor Vessela Kristensen (co-supervisor) and here lab in my project, where I work with human 3D organoid cultures to express my transcription factors of interest and then study their role in gene expression and chromatin state reprogramming.

-I am a researcher at the Sahu lab in Helsinki lab and my work involves in understanding the role of transposable elements in cancer-specific gene regulation.
+I am an iCANDOC PhD student in the Doctoral Program in Biomedicine (DPBM) in the University of Helsinki and work in Sahu lab in Helsinki.
+My work involves in understanding the role of transposable elements in cancer-specific gene regulation.

 I am interested in understanding the role of cancer-specific enhancers and specifically the super enhancer architecture in primary and cancer cells.